Progress report for ONE21-395

 Outcomes

-- Bokashi and BEAM composting are becoming elements of fertility in at least one urban farm in Baltimore and we anticipate adding a significant number of additional farms as the project progresses.
+- Bokashi and BEAM composting are becoming elements of fertility in at least one urban farm in Baltimore and at least two other farms plan to add these components in the future.

 - We have secured additional resources for the broader project which includes Baltimore Compost Collective picking up curbside compost from residents and recycling it into high quality composts for urban farms.
 This includes a $55,000 grant from 11th Hour Racing for expanding the composting curbside pickup program and a $25,000 grant from Hoffberger foundation toward an electric vehicle for the curbside composting portion of the project.